 Impact of Federal Government Shutdown on CalFresh (CA SNAP) Benefits

-November CalFresh Benefits (California’s SNAP benefits) will be impacted due to the Federal Government Shutdown.
+November CalFresh Benefits (California’s SNAP benefits) were impacted due to the Federal Government Shutdown.

-Millions of children will lose all or some of their Supplemental Nutrition Assistance Program (SNAP) benefits for the month of November, which total about $8 billion.
-Although the U.S. Department of Agriculture (USDA) in its shutdown contingency plan initially planned to tap $5-6 billion in multi-year contingency funds in the event the shutdown continued into November, the agency issued a memo on 10/24/25 stating that it will not use the contingency funds for this purpose.
+Millions of children will no longer lose some of their Supplemental Nutrition Assistance Program (SNAP) benefits for the month of November, which totals about $8 billion.
+Now that the Government shutdown is over, SNAP benefits should be reinstated across the country.
+Delays, however, are expected for the reinstatement of benefits.
+It’s important to note that during the shutdown, the U.S. Department of Agriculture (USDA), while in its shutdown contingency plan, the agency issued a memo on 10/24/25 stating that it would not use the contingency funds.
 On 10/28/25, twenty-five states, including California, filed a lawsuit challenging USDA’s decision not to tap its contingency funds or other available resources to provide SNAP benefits during the shutdown.

-See below for additional updates as of 10/28/25.
+See below for additional updates.
 Things are changing daily so be sure to check state websites for the most current updates.

 Update from BenefitsCal